Data science, mentoring, and app development

 - Since graduating, what has been your career path?
 When I left C4K, I went to a school that was partnering with a university that specialized in entrepreneurship, computer science, and building products.
 Throughout my time there I started worked on a bunch of data science related products.
 From there I transitioned into doing internships mostly in advertising and media in the media space.
 One of the places was Fullscreen, an influencer management company that manages YouTube influencers like Mr. Beast, Logan Paul, and a few other.
 From that experience I landed in consulting because my role there was data science and data engineering.
 I was building out a tool to predict which influencers would become mainstream for their talent teams so they could get signed before they blew up.
 Now I am consulting for different startups, leveraging the insight I’ve gained from past work－from MUVE, my anime app, and from my internship experience－ building products and working on my own stuff.

 Last remarks about C4K!

-C4K is a phenomenal space especially if you like doing a lot of stuff and learning a lot of stuff.
+C4K is a phenomenal space especially if you like doing and learning a lot of stuff.
 There’s so much you can do there and so many people to connect with.
 If you have the opportunity to be a part of the program, do everything that’s there.
 Don’t get locked into one thing, explore different things.

-- Pick the hardest thing that you can work on, and work on that.
-It usually works out one way or another.
+Pick the hardest thing that you can work on, and work on that.
+It usually works out.